RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 	```cpp
 	if ((val > 2.0) && (val2 != 0)) { ... }
 	```

+	See the information about the new [ternary](#the-ternary-statement) and [switch](#the-switch-statement) statements below.

-    Note that the "do...while" and "switch" statements are not supported in **Minc**.
+    Note that the "do...while" statement is not supported in **Minc**.
 Postfix (x--) operators are also not supported.

 - Comments may be included in **Minc** scripts using **C** comment syntax: